Getting enough traffic to your blog to start making a regular income selling your own products or services can take a while.

 It’s also easy for me to write blog posts and emails about them because I know how everything works.

 You can do this even if you don’t blog about marketing or blogging, by the way.
 You can have a resources page or a small section of your blog that talks about blogging for people in your niche.

 Learn how to use affiliate marketing to monetise your blog without the overwhelm.

 Lots of blog posts

-Basically, the more blog posts you have, the more money you can potentially make with your content.
+Basically, the more blog posts you have, the more money you can potentially make with Pinterest and your blog.

 You should include affiliate links (the special link each affiliate has for each product) in ALL your blog posts from the start.

 You can add links to text, to your images, or add some banners and even videos to your blog posts and when somebody clicks on them and they buy, you get your commission.

 I know, I know. unless you’re a very prolific writer, you’re not going to have a lot of content at the beginning.
 But it’s important that you start putting things in place so when you start getting more traffic you can make the most of it.